-"Class A National Class Unit" means a unit of the Partnership with an undivided interest in the Class A National Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement.

-"Class A Québec Class Available Funds" means the Gross Proceeds of the issue of Class A Québec Class Units, less the amount of Agents' fees, other Offering expenses and the Operating Reserve attributable to that Class.

-"Class A Québec Class Portfolio" means the portfolio of investments held on behalf of the holders of Class A Québec Class Units.

-"Class A Québec Class Unit" means a unit of the Partnership with an undivided interest in the Class A Québec Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement.

-"Class F National Class Available Funds" means the Gross Proceeds of the issue of Class F National Class Units, less the amount of Offering expenses and the Operating Reserve attributable to that Class.

-"Class F National Class Portfolio" means the portfolio of investments held on behalf of holders of Class F National Class Units.

-"Class F National Class Unit" means a unit of the Partnership with an undivided interest in the Class F National Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement.

-"Class F Québec Class Available Funds" means the Gross Proceeds of the issue of Class F Québec Class Units, less the amount of Offering expenses and the Operating Reserve attributable to that Class.

-"Class F Québec Class Portfolio" means the portfolio of investments held on behalf of holders of Class F Québec Class Units.

-"Class F Québec Class Unit" means a unit of the Partnership with an undivided interest in the Class F Québec Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement.

-"Closing" means the completion of the purchase and sale of any Units.

-"Closing Date" means the date of the initial Closing, expected to be on June 30, 2014 or such other date as the General Partner may determine, and includes the date of any subsequent Closing, if applicable, provided that the final Closing shall take place not later than December 31, 2014.

-"CRA" means Canada Revenue Agency.

-"CRCE" means Canadian renewable and conservation expense, as defined in subsection 66.1(6) of the Tax Act.

-"Eligible Expenditures" means CEE and Qualifying CDE.

-"Extraordinary Resolution" means a resolution passed by two-thirds or more of the votes cast, either in person or by proxy, at a duly convened meeting of the Limited Partners holding Units of a Class to approve any item as required by the Partnership Agreement, or, alternatively, a written resolution signed by Limited Partners holding two-thirds or more of the Units of the Class outstanding and entitled to vote on such a resolution at a meeting.

-"Financial Institution" means a financial institution as defined in subsection 142.2(1) of the Tax Act.
+- "Class A National Class Unit" means a unit of the Partnership with an undivided interest in the Class A National Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement. - "Class A Québec Class Available Funds" means the Gross Proceeds of the issue of Class A Québec Class Units, less the amount of Agents' fees, other Offering expenses and the Operating Reserve attributable to that Class. - "Class A Québec Class Portfolio" means the portfolio of investments held on behalf of the holders of Class A Québec Class Units. - "Class A Québec Class Unit" means a unit of the Partnership with an undivided interest in the Class A Québec Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement. - "Class F National Class Available Funds" means the Gross Proceeds of the issue of Class F National Class Units, less the amount of Offering expenses and the Operating Reserve attributable to that Class. - "Class F National Class Portfolio" means the portfolio of investments held on behalf of holders of Class F National Class Units. - "Class F National Class Unit" means a unit of the Partnership with an undivided interest in the Class F National Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement. - "Class F Québec Class Available Funds" means the Gross Proceeds of the issue of Class F Québec Class Units, less the amount of Offering expenses and the Operating Reserve attributable to that Class. - "Class F Québec Class Portfolio" means the portfolio of investments held on behalf of holders of Class F Québec Class Units. - "Class F Québec Class Unit" means a unit of the Partnership with an undivided interest in the Class F Québec Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement. - "Closing" means the completion of the purchase and sale of any Units. - "Closing Date" means the date of the initial Closing, expected to be in December, 2015 or such other date as the General Partner may determine, and includes the date of any subsequent Closing, if applicable, provided that the final Closing shall take place not later than December 31, 2015. - "CRA" means Canada Revenue Agency. - "CRCE" means Canadian renewable and conservation expense, as defined in subsection 66.1(6) of the Tax Act. - "Eligible Expenditures" means CEE and Qualifying CDE. - "Extraordinary Resolution" means a resolution passed by two-thirds or more of the votes cast, either in person or by proxy, at a duly convened meeting of the Limited Partners holding Units of a Class to approve any item as required by the Partnership Agreement, or, alternatively, a written resolution signed by Limited Partners holding two-thirds or more of the Units of the Class outstanding and entitled to vote on such a resolution at a meeting. - "Financial Institution" means a financial institution as defined in subsection 142.2(1) of the Tax Act. - "Flow-Through Shares" means securities of Resource Companies which qualify as flow-through shares, as defined in subsection 66(15) of the Tax Act, and in respect of which Resource Companies agree to renounce to the

-"Flow-Through Shares" means securities of Resource Companies which qualify as flow-through shares, as defined in subsection 66(15) of the Tax Act, and in respect of which Resource Companies agree to renounce to the Partnership Eligible Expenditures, and includes rights entitling the Partnership to acquire flow-through shares, as defined in subsection 66(15) of the Tax Act, which rights qualify as flow-through shares for the purposes of the Tax Act.
+Partnership Eligible Expenditures, and includes rights entitling the Partnership to acquire flow-through shares, as defined in subsection 66(15) of the Tax Act, which rights qualify as flow-through shares for the purposes of the Tax Act.

-"General Partner" means Maple Leaf Short Duration 2014-II Flow-Through Management Corp.
+"General Partner" means Maple Leaf Short Duration 2015-III Flow-Through Management Corp.